Venture-Miner/nfboost-backoffice/docs/items/register-item.md

 ![1](/img/item.png)

 The events page displays the list of items already logged.
-To create a new iten, click "New Item" button.
+To create a new item, click "New Item" button.
 A form to create the item opens.
 All fields must be filled in with information such as:

 - Item name
 - Permanence, this means the amount of rounds the item will last